likidu/tidb-wordpress-aws-copilot/README.md

 # tidb-wordpress-aws-copilot

-Wordpress using TiDB Cloud Serverless that deploys to AWS ECS using AWS Copilot CLI
+Wordpress using TiDB Cloud Serverless that deploys to AWS ECS using AWS Copilot CLI.